 Art In the Time of COVID: Reinventing Myself

-I haven’t picked up a brush in four months.
+I haven’t picked up a brush in more than 10 months.
 Our son and his wife have their hands full with two jobs, a second grader, online school and a newborn so we decided that we would much rather be with our family and help where we can.
-We packed up and moved to the Washington DC area.
+We packed up and moved to Washington DC.
 We’ll now split our time between Boulder and DC.
-I decided not to set up a studio East here in DC.
+I decided not to set up a studio in DC.

-Because of COVID-19, I have had my solo show in Kuwait postponed and my solo at the University of Colorado delayed.
+Because of COVID-19, my solo show in Kuwait was postponed indefinitely and my solos at the University of Colorado and the Foothills Art Center were delayed.
 The missed opportunities, cancellations and delays keep mounting up.

-It’s time to reinvent myself.
-I’m going digital on my iPad.
+It was time to reinvent myself.
+I went digital on my iPad.

 I can’t experiment with paint drips but I can still experiment with layers of color.
 I miss throwing paint and making large sweeping strokes with my large brushes but I also recognize that much of my painting is done with small brushes as I place tiny micro dots, lines and other marks across the surface of each canvas.